US top diplomat reassures Moldova amid Ukraine crisis | DW | 06.03.2022

 Moldova is neutral militarily, and does not aspire to join NATO.
 Sandu has expressed concerns that Russia could attack her country next.

 "In this region now there is no possibility for us to feel safe," Sandu said.
-Over 1,000 Russian troops are stationed in the breakaway Moldovan territory of Transnistra.
+Over 1,000 Russian troops are stationed in the breakaway Moldovan territory of Trans-Dniester to the east.

 Moldova's president vowed further efforts to help refugees, but said international financial assistance is needed.
 Sandu also asked for a clear mechanism to assist refugees continuing on to third countries.